Colorado Springs LGBTQ+ club mass killer gets life in prison, victim says ‘devil awaits’ defendant

 During an emotional courtroom hearing packed with victims and family members, Anderson Lee Aldrich pleaded guilty to five counts of murder and 46 counts of attempted murder – one for each person at Club Q on the night of the shooting.
 Aldrich also pleaded no contest to two hate crimes, one a felony and the other a misdemeanor.

-“This thing sitting in this court room is not a human, it is a monster,” said Jessica Fierro, who’s daughter’s boyfriend was killed that night.
+“This thing sitting in this court room is not a human, it is a monster,” said Jessica Fierro, whose daughter’s boyfriend was killed that night.
 “The devil awaits with open arms.”

 The guilty plea comes just seven months after the shooting and spares victim’s families and survivors a long and potentially painful trial.

-“You are targeting a group of people for their simple existence,” said Judge Michael McHenry.
+’You are targeting a group of people for their simple existence,” McHenry said.
+“Like too many other people in our culture, you chose to find a power that day behind the trigger of a gun, your actions reflect the deepest malice of the human heart, and malice is almost always born of ignorance and fear.”

-“Like too many other people in our culture, you chose to find a power that day behind the trigger of a gun, your actions reflect the deepest malice of the human heart, and malice is almost always born of ignorance and fear,” the judge continued.
+The killings rekindled memories of the 2016 massacre at the Pulse gay nightclub in Orlando, Florida, that killed 49 people.

-Relatives and friends of victims were able to give statements in court to remember their loved ones and survivors spoke about how their lives were forever altered just before midnight on Nov.
+Relatives and friends of victims were able to give statements in court Monday to remember their loved ones.
+Survivors spoke about how their lives were forever altered just before midnight on Nov.
 19 when the suspect walked into Club Q and indiscriminately fired an AR-15-style semiautomatic rifle.

 The father of a Club Q bartender said Daniel Aston had been in the prime of his life when he was shot and killed.